musel25/muselmicrograd/README.md

 # micrograd_musel

 A tiny Autograd engine with a DAG that only operates over scalar values.
-This was done by Andrej Karpathy, this is my recreation with some minor modifications to try it out.
+This was done by Andrej Karpathy, this is my recreation with some minor modifications to try it out. hanks to Andrej for his contribution!

 ### Installation